jenny-15/PHYS-S-12-Assignments/_posts/2019-08-07-Completed Final Project.md

 I think that this whole experience has been very worthwhile.
 Although this project did not turn out as I expected, I will definitely work on my protoboard after this class ends and get the radio modules to work.
 I will probably just start with a new protoboard and nrf24l01 and solder the connections again.

 This entire class has been very interesting.
 Everything that I was exposed to was pretty new to me, and much of it was not anything that I could have learned in school.
 This has been very a eye-opening class since I got to learn about many diffrent fields within technology and where they are going.
-It is definitely something that I am interested in pursuing and exploring further!
+The device that I made not overly complicated.
+However, it was a great first project for me and the idea behind it can make a huge impact.
+I hope that as I become more experienced I can make more complex projects.
+I am definitely something that I am interested in exploring this field further!